Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper basics: The classical multitaper method

-Figure \ref{fig:dpss} shows Equation \ref{eq:slepian} applied to the timestamps from {\it Kepler} Q0 observations of the differential rotator KIC~6102338.
-Out of $N = 1639$ flux measurements in the PDCSAP light curve downloaded from the MAST archive,\footnote{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html} only 16 had been rejected by the {\it Kepler} pipeline; these were denoted NaN in the light curve table.
-We replaced each NaN with the immediately preceding PDCSAP flux to construct a time series with uniform observing cadence.
+Figure \ref{fig:Kepler_Q0_fluxes} shows the {\it Kepler} Q0 long-cadence observations of the differential rotator KIC~6102338.
+Out of $N = 1639$ flux measurements in the PDCSAP\footnote{PDCSAP = presearch data conditioning simple aperture photometry; see \citet{jenkins10}.} light curve downloaded from the MAST archive,\footnote{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html} only 16 had been rejected by the {\it Kepler} pipeline; these were denoted NaN in the light curve table. {To construct a time series with uniform observing cadence and no missing data on which to demonstrate the classical multitaper technique, we used a simple interpolation technique where we replaced each NaN with the immediately preceding PDCSAP flux.}

+Figure \ref{fig:dpss} depicts Equation \ref{eq:slepian} applied to the timestamps from the {\it Kepler} Q0 KIC~6102338 observations.
 The top panel of Figure \ref{fig:dpss} shows the six DPSS's $w^{(k)}_t$, $k = 0, \ldots, 5$ that yield the highest matrix eigenvalues $\lambda^{(k)}$.
 The bottom panel of Figure \ref{fig:dpss} shows the positive halves of the $K$ spectral windows $W^{(k)}(f)$ (spectral windows are symmetric about $f = 0$).
 Spectral concentrations are shown in the legend.
+The characteristics of the spectral window are very important, as we will see in \S \ref{subsec:windows}. {Note that the frequency axis in Figure \ref{fig:dpss} is logarithmic, so the main lobes of the spectral windows are quite narrow ($\varpi = 0.002441$, which covers only $0.48$\% of the frequency domain).}